 Accordingly, the RPC has established a Network Implementation Task Force (NITF) to develop and implement this NIP.

-This NIP addresses the introduction of 10-digit local dialling in NPA 709 as well as the introduction of new NPA 879 in the NPA 709 area.
+This NIP addresses the introduction of new NPA 879 in the NPA 709 area.

 The NIP identifies key milestones and establishes completion dates as agreed to by the RPC.
 It is the responsibility of all Telecommunications Service Providers (TSPs) operating or intending to operate in the area served by NPA 709 to file their individual network implementation plans with CRTC staff in accordance with the Relief Implementation Schedule.
 TSPs must implement those programs in accordance with this industry NIP and submit progress reports to the NITF and RPC for inclusion in the Progress and Final Reports to be filed by the RPC with CRTC staff.